 If you’re reading this blog, chances are that you’re a bibliophile.
 There is nothing better than spending all afternoon reading books.
 And what better place to do that than in a city full of rich history, tradition and character – London.
 This city is home to an impressive collection of quirky, beautiful and extensive stores celebrating books in all its splendour.
-Over here, you’ll find bookstores donning rare collectibles alongside bespoke shopping centres and coffee shops.
+Over here, you’ll find bookstores in London donning rare collectibles alongside bespoke shopping centres and coffee shops.
 These are things you simply can’t appreciate online.
-Just so that you can truly appreciate what a book haven London really is, we’ve conjured up a list of the absolute must-visit book stores in London.
+Just so that you can truly appreciate what a book haven London really is, we’ve conjured up a list of the absolute must-visit London book stores.

 Daunt Books, Marylebone

 There are multiple branches of Daunt Books spread across the UK, but the one we’re talking about is the original Marylebone branch.
 Its warm Edwardian features make reading a delight, and we’re sure you won’t be able to resist a cheeky Instagram post of this best book stores in London.
 What catches the eye is its elegant three-level backroom replete with conservatory ceiling, viridian-green walls, oak balconies and stained-glass windows.

 Other branches – Cheapside, Chelsea, Hampstead, Holland Park.

 Address – 83, Marylebone High St, London, W1U 4QW

 Opening hours – Mon-Sat 9 am – 7.30 pm, Sun 11 am – 6 pm